statisticalbiotechnology/dsbook/dsbook/network/gsea.md

 +++ {"slideshow": {"slide_type": "slide"}}

-If we investigate a Volcano plot of the tripple negative cancers vs. the other cancers, we see an large number of both up and down regulated genes.
-We will in this note book ecamine if there are common patterns in the up and down regulation.
+If we investigate a Volcano plot of the triple negative cancers vs. the other cancers, we see a large number of both up and down regulated genes.
+In this notebook we will examine if there are common patterns in the up and down regulation.

 ```{code-cell} ipython3
 ---